 A systematic search strategy was used to identify existing systematic reviews and meta-analyses relating to comorbid health conditions in people with ASD.
 The search was conducted through PsycInfo, Scopus, CINAHL, Medline, and Cochrane databases and was limited to literature reviews and meta-analyses published in English between January 2005 and July 2016.
 A combination of the following search terms was used: ‘autis*’ OR ‘pervasive developmental disorder’ OR ‘Asperger*’ OR ‘ASD’.

 Results: 24/3,964 reviews were included on aspects of physical health (n=12), mental health (n=10), and both (n=2).
 Standardised mortality ratio (=2.8), and prevalence of epilepsy, gastrointestinal problems, atopy, anxiety, bipolar disorder, and suicidality appear higher than in other people, but the evidence has severe limitations.
 Findings on other conditions were unclear.

 Conclusions and Implications: Despite the slim volume of research, we have demonstrated that health inequalities and co-occurring health needs are common in people with ASD.
 This evidence is important to heighten clinicians’ awareness, and aid them in assessments and diagnosis, especially given the added complexity of assessments in people with ASD, to help ensure they receive the best possible healthcare in the future.

-A poster on this project can be viewed below.
+A poster and easy read version of this project can be viewed below.

 Page updated 1 May 2018